 ‘We include currencies, commodities (including gold for safety), income hybrids – you name it, we hold it, to reduce risk and asset correlation –and pursue value-based opportunities as we see them,’ he says.
 His five largest holdings are investment trusts: Aberdeen Smaller Companies Income, Blue Planet, BlackRock World Mining, Miton Global Opportunities and Value & Income.

 Investment trusts can hold up to 15 per cent of their dividend income in reserve each year, to be paid out later, thereby smoothing dividend payments and enabling fund managers to focus on real and repeatable income growth.
 They can also trade at a discount to underlying net asset value: any narrowing of the discount supercharges returns for investors.

 Other advisers prefer a one-stop-shop for income-seekers with smaller portfolios.
 Creevy uses multi-asset funds.
 He favours the Janus Henderson and Standard Life Investments MyFolio ranges to achieve a high diversification.

 Chelsea Financial Services likes multi-manager funds for small pots of money, and highlights F&C MM Navigator Distribution (which yields 4.4 per cent at present) and Premier Multi Asset Monthly Income (which yields 4.2 per cent).
-Other suggestions can be found in the 2018 Rated Funds supplement in the March issue of Money Observer.

 Keep up to date with all the latest financial news and investment tips by signing up to our newsletter.
-Email subscribers will also receive a free print copy of Money Observer magazine.